chrisjay368/chrisjay368/README.md

-- 👋 Hi, I’m @chrisjay368
+- 👋 Hi, I’m @chrisjaoshua182
-- 👀 I’m interested in ...women
+- 👀 I’m interested in ...Python coding and core Mathematics
-- 🌱 I’m currently learning ...coding
+- 🌱 I’m currently learning ...Data Analysis
-- 💞️ I’m looking to collaborate on ...github
+- 💞️ I’m looking to collaborate on ...github and X
 - 📫 How to reach me ... chrisjoshua182@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...